Rice and Peas

 Rice and peas is a favourite on the Sunday lunch table in Barbados.
 We use pigeon peas which are savory, not sweet, and packed with protein.
 Fresh, dried or tinned pigeon peas can be used.

 This dish is often served with stew (beef, chicken or pork) or with fried fish.

 Attending a local 'Bajan' Sunday Buffet Lunch is a wonderful opportunity to taste traditional favourites such as rice & peas.
-Check the What's On In Barbados calendar for upcoming buffets.
 This dish can also be enjoyed at many local restaurants, food trucks and rum shops.

 - 2 cups pigeon peas (tinned or fresh)

 - 6 cups water